jossiwolf/js_bottom_tabs/README.md

 # js_bottom_tabs

-An implementation of [Material Design Bottom Navigation](https://material.google.com/components/bottom-navigation.html) using [Materialize](http://materializecss.com/)
+An implementation of the [Material Design Bottom Navigation](https://material.google.com/components/bottom-navigation.html) using [Materialize](http://materializecss.com/)

 ## How it works?